dr-mushtaq/Academic-writing/Research Paper/How to Write the Title, Abstract, and Introduction of a Research Paper.md

 - Begin with the subject, not the method.
 - Use simple and searchable language that helps others find your paper easily.

+## Example Titles:

+- “Deep Learning Models for Early Detection of Skin Cancer”
+- “Gene X Is Required for Intestinal Cell Differentiation” These titles are short, specific, and tell readers exactly what to expect.

 ## **Tense**
 - For many journals, the manuscript title does not need to be a complete sentence, and no verb is necessary .
 - In cases where a complete sentence is appropriate, use the simple present tense to describe a conclusion that the manuscript supports (e.g., “Gene X is required for intestinal cell differentiation” or “Frameshift mutations in gene X cause abnormal notochord development in zebrafish”).